All Episodes

 And whoever I was reading is going on and on about what a neophyte Trump is in this area.

-And you don't have any expectations because Trump, Trump, in fact, it was specifically stated that Donald Trump, when looking, I I wish I could find it.
+And you don't have any expectations because Trump, Trump, in fact, it was specifically stated that Donald Trump, when looking, I wish I could find it.

-I would love to be able to quote it now, because it's almost verbatim, almost specifically said when Donald Trump looks at businesses and sees ways to fix them, he does not even think about reducing the size of government.
+I would love to be able to quote it now because it's almost verbatim, almost specifically said, when Donald Trump looks at businesses and sees ways to fix them, he does not even think about reducing the size of government.

 That's what it was.